Effective Date: 10/01/01

 |WORK SCHEDULE: If your schedule varies, provide an example of your schedule

 Divide the 27.5 average weekly hours by 5 days (the number of days of care requested per week).
-The results will be relevant to the care authorized.
-In the example given the calculation results in 5.5 hours of work per day, plus any travel time completed (if applicable).
+The calculation results in 5.5 hours of work per day, plus any travel time completed (if applicable).